akauppi/GroundLevel-firebase-es/README.md

 $ git grep "[gG]round[Ll]evel"
 ```

-Please remove/edit those files, to remove any mention.
+If there are any matches, please remove/edit those files.
 You may mention using this repo as your starting point, but are not obliged to do so.

 ## Help welcome!